POST

 Authentication

-This endpoint requires authentication via API key or session token.
+This endpoint requires authentication via:

 Path Parameters